 But all these techniques require one thing: that consumers fall for it!
 They require you to let your guard down, assume your spam filter will catch it, be distracted when so-and-so from “your bank” calls worried about your account security, or wondering who would text you a link to something and what it could all mean.
 They require you to think that Target’s offer of free credit monitoring is all you need to protect yourself, that a hacker having your email address isn’t a big deal, and that once your credit card is replaced, you need not closely monitor your accounts after that.

 The truth is that all of us – regardless of whether we think we’ve been caught up in a data breach – need to be vigilant when it comes our information.
 Check your accounts regularly.
 Check your credit reports for free once a year with each of the major credit bureaus.
 Ensure the reports are accurate and that you recognize all the accounts.
 If you even suspect they have mistakes, reach out to the bureaus (Experian, Equifax and TransUnion).
-To monitor your credit more regularly, you can use a free tool like Credit.com’s Credit Report Card for a breakdown, updated monthly, of the information in your credit report along with free credit scores.
+To monitor your credit more regularly, you can use a free tool like Credit.com’s Credit Report Card for a breakdown, updated every 14 days, of the information in your credit report along with free credit scores.
 If you see your score drop for no reason, you know something could be up.

 The hackers want you to let your own issues overcome your healthy skepticism when it’s time for their “ish.”
 Don’t grant their wish.